shchilkin/activity-finder/FUTURE-IMPROVEMENTS.md

 Items that were not implemented due to time constraints or lower priority, but could be added in future iterations.

+## Accessibility Improvements

+**Files:** All component files

+**Current state:** Although the `@storybook/addon-a11y` package is installed for Storybook, components might still have accessibility violations that need to be addressed.

+**What could be improved:**

+- Review and fix accessibility violations identified by the Storybook a11y addon
+- Add proper ARIA labels and roles where missing
+- Ensure proper color contrast ratios throughout the application
+- Implement keyboard navigation support for interactive elements
+- Add focus management for dynamic content updates
+- Test with screen readers and other assistive technologies

+**Priority:** High - Accessibility is essential for inclusive user experience and legal compliance.

 ## 404 Page Component Testing

 **Files:** [`src/app/activity/[id]/not-found.tsx`](src/app/activity/[id]/not-found.tsx)